 Electronic Speed Control can be dangerous where the system cannot maintain a constant speed.
 Your vehicle could go too fast for the conditions, and you could lose control.
 An accident could be the result.
-Don't use Electronic Speed Control in heavy traffic or on roads that are winding, icy, snow-covered, or slippery.
+Do not use Electronic Speed Control in heavy traffic or on roads that are winding, icy, snow-covered, or slippery.

-To Accelerate For Passing
+To Accelerate for Passing

-Depress the accelerator as you would normally.
+Press the accelerator as you would normally.
 When the pedal is released, the vehicle will return to the set speed.